 firstname.lastname@example.org / LinkedIn

-Elena van Slogteren – head of production
+Elena van Slogteren – business & financial management

 Geert Rubingh – music research